 Disenchanted yacht bum Richard Bone (Jeff Bridges) hangs out with his old buddy and double-amputee survivor of Vietnam Alex Cutter (John Heard).
 Cutter is also an alienated malcontent with an extremely volatile personality that his alcoholic wife Mo (Lisa Eichhorn) somehow finds attractive.
 Late one night, Richard thinks he sees local oil millionaire J.J.
 Cord (Stephen Elliott in an alley where the bludgeoned body of a teenaged girl is found the next day.
 Richard would like to forget it all, but Alex seizes upon the possibility that the arrogant Cord might truly be brought to account for the crime.
 Alex conspires with the victim’s surviving sister Valerie (Ann Dusenberry) and cajoles Richard into helping entrap the oil baron.
 But considering Cord’s power, and the trio’s amateur extortion fumbling, it’s soon unclear who is trapping whom.

 Cutter’s Way is funny, poignant and tragic.
 The vivid characters embody perfectly the fringe dwellers in the lush California lifestyle: educated bums and self-loathing intellectuals.
 Steadfastly refusing to commit to anything even as his youthful looks and virility fade, Jeff Bridges’ Bone has qualities in common with tennis bums and marina rats I’ve met.
 Alex Cutter is the essential anguished man, whose wit and friends are the only things separating him from a life on Skid Row.
 His enabling wife Mo, so perfectly incarnated by Lisa Eichhorn, drinks her way through a disability-check life on the edge of existence.
-So many of us who were aimless (or like my friends, just had frustratingly remote goals) ended up finding any kind of comfortable niche that might come along.
+So many of us who were aimless (or like my friends with frustratingly remote goals) ended up seeking out any kind of comfortable niche that might come along.

 Every scene in this gem is a keeper, with dialogue and situations as deep or deeper than anything in Stone, Lynch, or Tarantino’s output.
-Alex’s wild antics, whether foolishly baiting the black pool players in the local bar or smashing into the car next door just for the fun of watching his neighbor go ballistic: “Ha Ha, I better try that again!”
-They establish Cutter as an extremist simply because he has absolutely, utterly nothing to lose.
+Alex’s wild antics are unforgettable.
+He foolishly baits the black pool players in the local bar, and smashes into the car next door just for the fun of watching his neighbor go ballistic: “Ha Ha, I better try that again!”
+Cutter is an extremist simply because he has absolutely, utterly nothing to lose.
 He’s also wickedly funny: “Don’t ever orgy with a monkey.
 The little fuckers bite.”
 Cutter latches onto the Cord case for reasons known only to him and Cord’s lackey at the yacht sales office, George (Arthur Rosenberg).
-He freely admits that he’s a conspiracy theorist: “I haven’t even begun to turn my imagination loose on this one!”
-All three leads have an incredible commitment to their roles, with Heard taking top honors.
+Alex freely admits that he’s a conspiracy theorist: “I haven’t even begun to turn my imagination loose on this one!”
+All three leads demonstrate an incredible commitment to their roles, with Heard taking top honors.
 He convincingly portrays a one-legged, one-armed, one-eyed cripple without the show-off ‘acting’ usually associated with handicapped people on screen.

 The book Cutter & Bone is even bleaker than Ivan Passer’s movie, and is marred by a conclusion that closely mimics the end of Easy Rider.
 Instead of the film’s feverish finish, the book has our pair follow J.J.
 Cord inland to his farm hacienda, only to independently fall victim to the industrialist’s long and deadly reach.
 The film retains the book’s paranoid streak but adds its own brand of ambiguity. (movie spoiler) J.J.
 Cord’s infuriating attitude might be the same whether or not he was a murdering psychopath, and his draconian security forces are no exaggeration either.